 At this point it is common practice for hiring managers and recruiters to search the name of potential employees via the internet before hiring, and in most cases, interviewing them.
 Savvy job seekers are aware of this fact of life and pay careful attention to information on the internet endorsed by them and written about/by them.
 This goes beyond simply taking down the party pictures from Facebook (or going by your nickname or middle name on social networking sites).
 To properly monitor your online presence you need to be vigilant, check in monthly or bi-monthly by Googling yourself, and in addition to mitigating the bad stuff, you need to make sure that the good stuff is in a prominent position when someone searches for "Susie Jenkins."

 There are a lot of great people with impressive credentials and outstanding qualifications, but these accomplishments and capabilities will inevitably fall by the wayside without the proper due diligence to protect yourself from negative information that may be on the internet.
-Find out if there is such information about you in cyberspace, utilize privacy settings to maintain some semblance of secrecy, use discretion when navigating and participating in online communities, counteract the bad stuff with information that makes you look great, and monitor your online presence to make sure that the least of your worries will be if an employer decides to search your name on Google, Yahoo, or Bing.
+Find out if there is such information about you in cyberspace, utilize privacy settings to maintain some semblance of secrecy, use discretion when navigating and participating in online communities, and counteract the bad stuff with information that makes you look great to make sure that the least of your worries will be if an employer decides to search your name on Google, Yahoo, or Bing.